eibrahimov/api2ai/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to security@yourdomain.com (replace with actual security contact).
+Instead, please report them via email to security@api2.ai.

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.